Ford Focus RS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Ford Focus RS are $1,580 a year for full coverage insurance.
-Comprehensive costs on average $362 each year, collision insurance costs $688, and liability coverage costs around $372.
-A liability-only policy costs as low as $438 a year, and high-risk insurance costs around $3,424.
-Teen drivers cost the most to insure at up to $5,744 a year.
+Average insurance rates for a Ford Focus RS are $1,580 a year with full coverage.
+Comprehensive costs approximately $362 each year, collision costs $688, and liability is estimated at $372.
+A liability-only policy costs approximately $438 a year, with high-risk insurance costing around $3,424.
+Teen drivers receive the highest rates at $5,744 a year or more.

 Average premium for full coverage: $1,580

-Rates are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 states and Focus RS models.
+Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all U.S. states and Focus RS models.

-For a driver in their 40's, Ford Focus RS insurance rates range from the low end price of $438 for the bare minimum liability coverage to a high rate of $3,424 for a high-risk insurance policy.
+Using a middle-aged driver as an example, prices range go from the low end price of $438 for just liability coverage to a high rate of $3,424 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.